ssube/isolex/docs/workflow.md

 Updates are routine updates of existing features and dependencies, with any associated work to update options or tests.

-TODO: some updates can be handled by Greenkeeper

 [Create a new update](https://github.com/ssube/isolex/issues/new?template=type_update.md).

 ## Merges

 The `master` branch is the stable, usable branch and is automatically deployed.

-Code should be merged into master after:
+Code should only be merged into master after:

-- pipeline has run and passed
+- a pipeline has run and passed
 - tests have been written and pass
+- coverage has not decreased
-- lint issues have been resolved
+- lint warnings have been resolved

+## Updates

+When updating dependencies, use the `~X.Y` (major-minor range) for anything with a `1.0` release and `^X.Y.Z` for anything without.

+Generally update dependencies one (or a related few) at a time and try not to update dev and prod dependencies at the same time.